anoma/namada/documentation/specs/src/masp/ledger-integration.md

     * its public key must be the hash of the target address bytes - this prevents replay attacks altering transfer destinations
       * the hash is specifically a RIPEMD-160 of a SHA-256 of the input bytes
     * its value must equal that of the containing transfer - this prevents replay attacks altering transfer amounts
-    * its asset type must be derived from the token address raw bytes - this prevents replay attacks altering transfer asset types
+    * its asset type must be derived from the token address raw bytes and the current epoch once Borsh serialized from the type `(Address, Epoch)`:
+      * the dependency on the address prevents replay attacks altering transfer asset types
+      * the current epoch requirement prevents attackers from claiming extra rewards by forging the time when they began to receive rewards
       * the derivation must be done as specified in `0.3 Derivation of Asset Generator from Asset Identifer`
 * If the source address is the MASP validity predicate, then:
   * no transparent inputs are permitted in the shielded transaction